 18. School Restrooms

-Much concern and conflicting information exists about the spread of Covid-19 in public restrooms.
+Much concern and conflicting information exist about the spread of Covid-19 in public restrooms.
 School bathroom conditions have always been a source of concern.
 Using the restroom at school should not be dangerous.

 19. Teacher Qualifications

 There are not enough teachers for smaller classes for social distancing.
 Experienced older teachers may not want to get sick.
 Will schools hire a glut of teachers without qualifications?

 Outside is safer, but recess and outdoor activities mean children will come in contact with each other.
 How do children play if they can’t use balls, jump ropes, and toys?
 How do they avoid the swing set and other outdoor equipment?
 Many community playgrounds remain closed.
 Why would school playgrounds be safer?

 How legally protected are school districts if a student or teacher catches Covid-19?
 What protections exist for teachers and schools?

 Students are close together in school buses even if they’re socially distancing.
 Transporting a small number of students is not cost-efficient.

 23. School Infrastructure

 Many schools have poor ventilation systems.
 Many classrooms have windows that don’t open, or they have no windows.
 Most schools keep classroom doors shut for safety.